Tarsha Whitmore Shows Some Major Cleavage In See-Through Lingerie Top In Sultry New Photo

 Once again, Tarsha Whitmore is putting on a sexy and scandalous display for her nearly half a million Instagram followers.

-The Australian beauty is no stranger to showing off her amazing figure to her loyal fans and that’s part of the reason why she has such a massive following on social media.
-Last night, the shared an eye popping photo that caught the attention of her followers.
+The Australian beauty is no stranger to showing off her amazing figure to her loyal fans, and that’s part of the reason why she has such a massive following on social media.
+Last night, the shared an eye-popping photo that caught the attention of her followers.
 In the sexy snapshot, Whitmore sits on a couch and strikes a pose.

-The model wears her long, dyed tresses down and curled and they fall just below her chest.
-Tarsha appears to be wearing a fresh face of makeup that comes complete with lipgloss, lip liner, eye shadow, and mascara.
+The model wears her long, dyed tresses down and curled, and they fall just below her chest.
+Tarsha appears to be wearing a fresh face of makeup that comes complete with lipgloss, lip liner, eyeshadow, and mascara.
 And even though she’s sitting down in the image — her incredible figure is still very much on display.

 The model shows plenty of cleavage in a neon green lingerie top that barely covers her breasts, hitting above her naval and showing off her toned and tanned tummy.
 The gorgeous lingerie top is adorned with a flower pattern and the other pieces of the top are see-through — leaving very little to the imagination but still covering all of Whitmore’s NSFW spots.

 The stunner completes her look with a pair of white pants that are just barely visible in the photo.
-After just a short time of the sultry new post going live, Whitmore has earned rave reviews with over 6,900 likes in addition to 70 plus comments.
+After just a short time of the sultry new post going live, Whitmore has earned rave reviews with over 6,900 likes in addition to 70-plus comments.
 Of course, most fans felt the need to chime in and let Tarsha know how incredible she looks.

 “Well that is a good sight,” one follower gushed.